-Copper Valley Electric Association, Inc. (CVEA) is the licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project, Federal Energy Regulatory Commission (FERC) Project No. 2742 (Project).
-The Solomon Gulch Project is a major project located on Solomon Gulch Creek near Valdez, Alaska.
+Copper Valley Electric Association, Inc. (CVEA or Licensee) is the Licensee, owner, and operator of the existing 12-megawatt Solomon Gulch Hydroelectric Project, Federal Energy Regulatory Commission (FERC) Project No. 2742 (Project).
+The Solomon Gulch Project is a major project located on Solomon Lake near Valdez, Alaska.
 The original license was issued on June 21, 1978, for a term of 50 years, and expires on May 31, 2028.
 CVEA is pursuing a new license for the Project using the FERC Traditional Licensing Process.
-CVEA submitted a Pre-Application Document (PAD) and Notice of Intent on April 28, 2023. detailed description of the Solomon Gulch Project is provided in the PAD.
+CVEA submitted a Pre-Application Document (PAD) and Notice of Intent on April 28, 2023.
+A detailed description of the Solomon Gulch Project is provided in the PAD.

-On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC and distributed it to stakeholders.
+On November 20, 2023, CVEA filed a Draft Study Plan (DSP) with FERC2 and distributed it to stakeholders.
 The DSP outlined seven studies proposed to take place in summer 2024 as part of the relicensing process.
-CVEA filed the Final Study Plan (FSP) with FERC on April 10, 2024 (CVEA 2024) and the Draft Study Report (DSR) on January 24, 2025.
+CVEA filed the Final Study Plan (FSP) with FERC on April 10, 2024 (CVEA 2024).3